JuliaToiviainen/Math-Knights/README.md

 # Math-Knights

-Education base math game for first graders.
+Education based math game for first graders.
 Build in Unity with a team of three in my Software Engineering class.

 Check out how this runs from here: https://www.youtube.com/watch?v=iN4RqjPVoNU&t=23s